 Eight glasses of water per day is an outdated myth.
 Still, it’s best to encourage your kids to drink water often and make it their drink of choice.
 Start early with plenty of water, and there’s a good chance your kids can grow up with this healthy habit.

-Call us TODAY at our Bridgeport/Trumbull dental office (203-372-1220) or our Shelton dental office (203-378-9737) to schedule an appointment for dental cleanings and dental exams.
+Call us TODAY at our Bridgeport/Trumbull dental office (203-372-1220) or our Shelton dental office (203-378-9737) or use our online tool to schedule an appointment for dental cleanings and dental exams.
 You can also send us a message online to make appointments for anyone in your family.